pmrf.functions.math

 Parameters:

-db_per_100feet (number or array-like, optional) – Attenuation in dB/ 100 ft.
-Default is 1.
+db_per_100feet (number or array-like, optional, default=1) – Attenuation in dB/100 ft.

 Returns:

-db_per_100meter – Attenuation in dB/ 100 m
+db_per_100meter – Attenuation in dB/100 m.

 Return type: